 Book Editor

-After nine years working in the healthcare human factors field, I found a dearth of books for practitioners in the area.
+After working in the healthcare human factors field for nine years, I found a dearth of books for practitioners in the area.
 This inspired my debut as a book editor.
 I collaborated with several scientists to create “Design for Health”, a multi-author edited volume, which was published by Elsevier in 2020.
 This book took a comprehensive look at the critical and emerging issues in healthcare and patient safety, and covers a broad range of topics such as medical device design, workload management, medication safety, designing for self-care, and global health.

 Capture.JPG